 The 1964 Lark wasn’t looking any more promising despite another Brooks Stevens facelift that made it look rather like a Lancia Fulvia Berlina.
 Studebaker’s automotive division lost over $25 million in 1963.
 Even with the profits from the other divisions, it still added up to a $16.9 million net loss.

-By then, Sherwood Egbert was a very sick man.
+Sherwood Egbert was by then a very sick man.
 He had been diagnosed with stomach cancer, and while he tried to work through it, he was repeatedly hospitalized.
-In November 1963, Studebaker announced that Egbert was on an indefinite medical leave of absence, convalescing in Palm Springs.
+In November 1963, Studebaker announced that he was on an indefinite medical leave of absence, convalescing in Palm Springs.

-That might have been the end of the line, but Gordon Grundy, head of Studebaker’s Canadian operation, pointed out that the Hamilton, Ontario factory, the company’s most modern, could produce an existing design with a break-even level of only 20,000 cars.
+That might have been the end of the line, but Gordon Grundy, head of Studebaker’s Canadian operation, pointed out that the factory in Hamilton, Ontario, which was Studebaker’s most modern plant, could continue to produce an existing design with a break-even level of only 20,000 units per year.
 Production tooling for the Studebaker Lark was transferred to Hamilton, although the Hawk and Avanti were dropped, as were Studebaker’s trucks.
-Studebaker engines were retained for the rest of the 1964 model year, but after that, the company bought sixes and V8s from Chevrolet.
+Studebaker engines were retained for the rest of the 1964 model year, but after that, the company opted to purchase sixes and V8s from Chevrolet.

-Historian Rich Taylor alleged in Special Interest Autos #25 that the move to Canada was not a serious attempt to continue production, but a way to avoid paying franchise termination fees to Studebaker dealers.
-That may have been true, but the company did pursue additional distribution deals with foreign automakers (including Datsun, Toyota, and Isuzu) and hired Bob Marcks, an ex-Loewy designer, for one last facelift for the remaining 1966 Studebaker models.
+Historian Rich Taylor later alleged (in a retrospective in Special Interest Autos #25) that the move to Canada was not a serious attempt to continue production, but rather a way to avoid paying franchise termination fees to Studebaker dealers.
+That theory would not explain why the company continued to pursue additional distribution deals with foreign automakers (including Datsun, Toyota, and Isuzu) or why Studebaker hired Bob Marcks, an ex-Loewy designer, to perform one last facelift for the remaining 1966 Studebaker models.
 Since Studebaker lost more than $80 million in 1964, including charge-offs for shutting down the South Bend factory, they didn’t have the capital to do much else.